learn-static/writing-with-visualizations/content/start/web-setup.md

 source-code: https://github.com/learn-static/text-analysis
 ```

-And will change to reflect your own repository's URL after you paste in your repository's URL:
+And should be replaced with your own repository's URL:
 ```
 source-code: https://github.com/my-github-name/my-repository-name
 ```

-Now move on to the three values *below* SITE SETTINGS, and fill them out:
+Now move on to the three values *below* `# SITE SETTINGS`, and fill them out:

 ### title: